dojo/docs/loader/legacy.rst

 Notice that a build is required to make this all work, and scopeMap is a configuration variable set up by the build application.

-As we said in `Relocating Module Namespaces`_, this complexity is not needed when loading multiple instances of AMD packages.
+As we said in :ref:`Relocating Module Namespaces <loader/amd#relocating-module-namespaces>`, this complexity is not needed when loading multiple instances of AMD packages.
 If fact, the new loader can relocate trees of modules by simply setting a configuration variable, and the trees can be built, unbuilt, or mixed.
 This feature solves many interoperability problems when mixing and matching several libraries.
 No other loader can do this and we're quite proud of this feature.

 That concludes a fast and furious review of legacy mode.
-I devoted more than a chapter to this system in :ref:`my book` if you want a more-gentle presentation.
+I devoted more than a chapter to this system in :ref:`my book <http://amzn.com/1934356115>` if you want a more-gentle presentation.

 Modes of Operation